algorandfoundation/docs/docs/get-started/dapps/reach.md

 In the next snippet, the rules for the outcome of the bidding are defined.
 The consensus transfer uses `parallelReduce`, which facilitates bidders repeatedly providing new bids as they compete to be the highest bidder before a time limit is reached.
 A consensus transfer occurs when a single participant (called the originator) makes a publication of a set of public values from its local state and transfers zero or more network tokens to the contract account.
 Additional consensus transfer patterns are discussed in the reach documentation [here](https://docs.reach.sh/guide-ctransfers.html).
 In the logic below, if the bid is greater than the currentPrice, the transfer is made to the highest bidder.
 It will also refund the previous high bidder.
 The Maybe Computation can be some or none: (evaluate the return of a function).

-A Consensus Network is a Network protocol that contains network tokens (ALGO, ETH, etc.), non-network tokens (ASA, ERC-20, etc.), as well as a set of accounts and contracts.

-Rules for the outcome of the bidding are next.
-The consensus transfer uses parallelReduce, which facilitates bidders repeatedly providing new bids as they compete to be the highest bidder before a time limit is reached.
-A consensus transfer occurs when a single participant (called the originator) makes a publication of a set of public values from its local state and transfers zero or more network tokens to the contract account.
-Additional consensus transfer patterns are discussed in the reach documentation [here](https://docs.reach.sh/guide-ctransfers.html).
-In the logic below, if the bid is greater than the currentPrice, the transfer is made to the highest bidder.
-It will also refund the previous high bidder.

 `index.rsh`